 City of Bastrop Props A-M

-The city of Bee Cave's propositions also all have to do with amendments to the city charter.
-Those include consolidating provisions regarding altering the city's boundaries through annexation and disannexation, allowing adjustments to pay for mayor and council "by ordinance only submitted to voters," clarifying auditor obligations, allowing more time for petition and charter amendment certification and more.
+The city of Bee Cave's propositions also all had to do with amendments to the city charter.
+Those included consolidating provisions regarding altering the city's boundaries through annexation and disannexation, allowing adjustments to pay for mayor and council "by ordinance only submitted to voters," clarifying auditor obligations, allowing more time for petition and charter amendment certification and more.

 City of Jarrell Prop A